rvl-system/rvl-firmware/board/BOM.md

 | [PCB Board](https://oshpark.com/shared_projects/7CyOR2JB) | Custom PCB from OSH Park | 1 | $8.50 | $8.50 |
 | | | | | **$35.76** |

 * All prices in USD.
-Value current as of February 20th, 2018
+Prices current as of February 20th, 2018